There is no ‘surefire’ way to guarantee leads or prospects will choose you as their financial advisor.

 When you try to be all things to all people, you end up being nothing to no one.

 What do you do?

-I have financial advisors that specialize in Annuities.
+We have financial advisors that specialize in Annuities.
 Some work exclusively with Federal Employees.
 Others focus on Estate Planning.
 And so on…

 If you are unclear on who you help, what you specialize in or why a financial prospect should choose you – they will find an advisor that is clear.